sanger-pathogens/strain_mapper/README.md

-   --input                      Manifest containing per-sample paths to .fastq.gz files (mandatory) --reference                  Reference to map reads against (mandatory) --outdir                     Specify output directory [default: ./results] (optional) --keep_ref_variants          When included this flag reports reference variants in the vcf increasing time for BCFTOOLS call if used please alter default filters or skip filtering to not remove these default = null (optional)
+   --input                      Manifest containing per-sample paths to .fastq.gz files (mandatory) --reference                  Reference to map reads against (mandatory) --outdir                     Specify output directory [default: ./results] (optional) --only_report_alts           When included this flag reports only ALT variants in the VCF output. default = true (optional)
+  --keep_ref_variants          When included this flag reports reference variants in the vcf increasing time for BCFTOOLS call if used please alter default filters or skip filtering to not remove these default = null (optional)
    --VCF_filters                Default filtering removing records below 50 quality score and also requiring 3 reads from each strand  with overall greater than 8. default = "QUAL>=50 & MIN(DP)>=8 & DP4[2]>3 & DP4[3]>3" (optional)
+   --skip_filtering             Entirely skip filtering of the VCF file produced with `bcftools call`; default = false --keep_raw_vcf               Save the unfiltered VCF file i.e. direct output of `bcftools call`; can be combined with
-   --skip_filtering             Entirely skip filtering of the BCFTOOLS call vcf default = false --help                       Print this help message (optional)
+                                --only_report_alts=false to report all (unfiltered, REF and ALT) variants; only relevant when --skip_filtering=false; default = false --keep_sorted_bam            Save the mapping file (sorted BAM); default = false --help                       Print this help message (optional)
 ```
 ## Default filtering